 When rodent-proofing your home, it’s important to keep in mind that rats can squeeze through holes ½ inch wide and mice can get through a hole ¼ inch wide.

-- Rodent-proofing requires the use of rodent-resistant materials.
-These materials include sheet metal (26 gauge or heavier),perforated metal (24 gauge or heavier with openings no more than ¼ inch),hardware cloth (19 gauge or heavier with openings no more than ¼ inch) and brick with mortared joints.
+- Rodent exclusion requires the use of rodent-resistant materials.
+These materials include sheet metal (26 gauge or heavier), perforated metal (24 gauge or heavier with openings no more than ¼ inch), hardware cloth (19 gauge or heavier with openings no more than ¼ inch) and brick with mortared joints.

 - Seal openings around pipes with sheet metal or concrete.